 A videographic is a video that visualises data, facts, and figures in a dynamic and interesting way.
-They’re usually sans-voiceover, instead using kinetic text and a catchy soundtrack to tell the story.
+They’re usually sans-voiceover, instead using kinetic text and a catchy soundtrack to tell the story – in fact, this style is often used to create music videos based on lyrics.
 Here’s a videographic we made to announce our rebrand:

 Videographics blend facts and figures with interesting graphics and animation to create an engaging and memorable experience for viewers.